I am a Senior Research Scientist in the

 Given an intractable distribution p, the problem of variational inference (VI) is to find the best approximation q from some more tractable family.

-Typically, q is found by minimizing the (reverse) Kullback-Leibler divergence, but in recent papers, we have shown how to approximate p by minimizing certain score-based divergences.
+Typically, q is found by minimizing the (reverse) Kullback-Leibler divergence, but in recent papers at ICML and NeurIPS, we have shown how to approximate p by minimizing certain score-based divergences.
 The first of these papers derives the Batch and Match algorithm for VI with multivariate Gaussian approximations, while the second describes an eigenvalue problem (EigenVI) for approximations based on orthogonal function expansions.
 In related work, this paper analyzes the inherent trade-offs that arise in VI when a factorized approximation q is used to model a target distribution p that does not factorize.

 High dimensional data analysis